 Robert Reymond has done the church a great service.
 In a day when Reformed theology has fallen on hard times, even within our allegedly Reformed and Calvinistic seminaries, Dr. Reymond has given us a Biblically based, Confessionally sound systematic theology.
-In it he calls the church to a Scripturally grounded theology, a rational theology, a Godcentered theology, and a theologically articulate ministry.10 It is the hope of the present reviewer that the Reformed church will pay heed to this four-fold call.
-Thank you, Dr. Reymond, for your contribution to the advancement of Christ's kingdom.
+In it he calls the church to a Scripturally grounded theology, a rational theology, a God-centered theology, and a theologically articulate ministry.
+It is the hope of the present reviewer that the Reformed church will pay heed to this four-fold call.
+Thank you, Dr.